JoeyHendricks/STATS-PAL/README.md

 </p>

 <!-- INTRO -->
-## In a nutshell what is this project is all about?
+## In a nutshell what is this project all about?

 Continuous performance testing is nothing new, but one of the biggest pitfalls of a reliable automated performance test is the manual analysis of its results.
 This manual intervention slows down the pace required to keep up with our ever